-Businesses that recruit from within their own employee ranks by promotions and lateral assignments help keep morale and motivation levels high.
-And, assuming that the internal recruitment process is successful, you don't have to worry about staff members fitting into your corporate culture.
+In some cases, hiring from within can be the best solution.
+Businesses that recruit from within their own employee ranks for promotions and lateral assignments help keep morale and motivation levels high.
+And, assuming that the internal hiring process is successful, you don't have to worry about staff members fitting into your corporate culture.
 They already know the territory.

-Internal recruiting: drawbacks to consider
+Drawbacks to consider

-Are there drawbacks to internal recruiting?
+Are there drawbacks to internal hiring?
 Some.
 The most obvious is that restricting a search to current employees limits the pool of available candidates, and organizations may end up hiring someone who's not up to the challenge of the job.
 Another drawback is that other important and valuable employees who don't get the job may become resentful and eventually decide to quit.

 Robert Half has been doing the heavy lifting when it comes to hiring since 1948.
 Let us take on the time-consuming steps and the administrative details of bringing a new person on board.

-Internal hiring: going in with your eyes open
+Going in with your eyes open

 Fortunately, defenses against the potential pitfalls of internal recruiting exist.
-Go out of your way to ensure that everyone understands the scope and basic duties of the job, and the internal hiring criteria you're using.
+Go out of your way to ensure that everyone understands the scope and basic duties of the job and the internal hiring criteria you're using.
 You also must make sure that, whatever system you use to alert employees to job opportunities in the company, everyone gets a fair shot at vying for them.

 One of the most effective employee retention policies is to assure your staff members that they are being paid at or above market rates and have good benefits.
 They want to be treated fairly and know they are appreciated by their employer.
 They want to be challenged and excited by the job they're asked to do.